tca19/data-analysis/README.md

                             scikit-learn jupyter
 ```

-If you had installed the package with something else than pip3 (like Anaconda),
+If you had installed the packages with something else than pip3 (like Anaconda),
 make sure your packages meet these requirements :

   * ipython (6.2+)